jlandis320/habitton/README.md

 # Welcome to Habitton

 Habitton helps you create new daily habits.
-Log in with your Google account, makea a new habit, and view all your habits.
+Log in with your Google account, make new habits, and view all your habits.

+Once you log in, you'll see links to create a new habit or view all your habits.
+"Make A Habit" takes you to the new habit view, where you can select a habit category and create a habit.
+"See Your Habits" brings you to a view of all your habits.
+From there, you can click on a habit to mark it complete for that day, or edit/delete the habit.

 Mark your habits as complete each day and rack up completion dots.